tremor-rs/tremor-www-docs/docs/artefacts/operators.md

 ## generic::backpressure

-This operator is depricated please use `qos::backpressure` instead.
+This operator is deprecated please use `qos::backpressure` instead.

 ## qos::backpressure

 The backpressure operator is used to introduce delays based on downstream systems load.
 Longer backpressure steps are introduced every time the latency of a downstream system reached `timeout`, or an error occurs.
-On an successful transmission within the timeout limit, the delay is reset.
+On a successful transmission within the timeout limit, the delay is reset.

 **Configuration options**: